Medical Industry Brand Guide

 Cater the look of your employee coats or badges to the clients you have defined.
 Seniors will appreciate a different demeanor than what children clamor after.
 Fun buttons and colorful extras are best for kids, while adults may take more comfort from a subdued and stable environment.

-Add Unique Extras For Your Medical Brand Guide
+Add Unique Extras For Your Medical Industry Brand Guide

 The final step in solidifying your brand is tacking on those little extras that will make such a big difference to your customers.
 Consider whether the use of smart promotional materials can help support your brand image.
 A free pen is great, but it probably won’t help you stand out from your competitors.
 More useful items like a portable first aid kit at the beginning of the busy summer months, or pampering lotions and massage oils for new moms will stand out more.